-Recently I wrote to women whose husbands played video games all night about how to build more relationship time.
-But one thing I said was that it’s very hard to just tell him, “I want you to stop playing by a certain time”, because that doesn’t seem reasonable when he’s having fun.
+I’ve written before to women whose husbands played video games all night about how to build more relationship time.
+Instead of focusing on telling him to play fewer video games, what about focusing on what you want to do instead?
 If, instead, you said something like this: “how much sleep do you think we should get a night?”, and then say, “what’s a reasonable bedtime?”
 Then work backwards from there.
 Say, “I’d love to share a cup of herbal tea with you before we turn in every night,” or “I’d love to have a bath to unwind with you every night.”
 Then you’re giving him something you’d like to DO.
 And it’s far healthier to establish good sleeping habits when there’s a routine.

 So talk to your husband about this!
 And if you’re on Facebook right now when you’re reading this and it’s after midnight, stop it.
 Get off.
 Get to bed.
 You need your sleep.
 He needs his sleep.
 You need your together time.
 Get a bedtime routine.
-Our ancestors did it, and they were far more productive and well rested and well rounded than we are!
+Our ancestors did it, and maybe we can reclaim the power of an adult bedtime!